xp44mm/Notebook/Compilers/Chapter  3 Lexical  Analysis.md

 ### 3.3.3 Regular Expressions

 Suppose we wanted to describe the set of valid C identifiers.
-It is almost ex­actly the language described in item (5) above; the only difference is that the underscore is included among the letters.
+It is almost exactly the language described in item (5) above; the only difference is that the underscore is included among the letters.

 In Example 3.3, we were able to describe identifiers by giving names to sets of letters and digits and using the language operators union, concatenation, and closure.
 This process is so useful that a notation called regular expressions has come into common use for describing all the languages that can be built from these operators applied to the symbols of some alphabet.
 In this notation, if letter_ is established to stand for any letter or the underscore, and digit is established to stand for any digit, then we could describe the language of C identifiers by: